 Bundles add an additional view on selling units and giving future players a reason to dive into the next-gen. Games like Halo Wars 2, Gears of War 4, Forza Horizon 3, Crackdown 3, and the pirate adventure Sea of Thieves would make great games to include with the Scorpio release with a more affordable price.
 Drawing fans into a new console upgrade by showing them what the most anticipated and exclusive games are capable of is more than a minor stepping stone in getting a head start in future gaming systems.

-Virtual Reality has been on the market for the better part of a year; more than enough time to get an over-all feel of where the technology is headed.
+Virtual Reality has been on the market for the better part of a year; more than enough time to get an overall feel of where the technology is headed.
 Showing more promise than previous, more gimmicky visual enhancements, (i.e. motion controls, 3D display) the future of VR is still undetermined.
-While Sony has seen fair success with the Playstation VR – selling slightly better numbers than anticipated, partially thanks to its cheaper price – the Oculus Rift and HTC Vive could have seen better numbers, as seen on an article earlier this year at Forbes.
+While Sony has seen fair success with the Playstation VR – selling slightly better numbers than anticipated, partially thanks to its cheaper price.
 One major difference is the huge release of Resident Evil 7 exclusively only on Sony‘s device.
 What this might mean is that if Microsoft plans on sticking with the VR tech, games – and good ones – are what will sell the units.